 Graduates of the MS program in speech-language pathology (SLP) at Indiana University South Bend will meet all certification standards to practice as a speech-language pathologist.
 It is designed to be completed in 5 semesters of study beginning in the fall session.
-Students will progress through coursework that will introduce them to culturally-linguistic diverse populations, interprofessional practice, and disorders of language, voice and resonance, speech production, feeding and swallowing, cognition, fluency, social communication and auditory habilitation/rehabilitation.
+Students will progress through 67 credit hours of coursework that will introduce them to culturally-linguistic diverse populations, interprofessional practice, and disorders of language, voice and resonance, speech production, feeding and swallowing, cognition, fluency, social communication and auditory habilitation/rehabilitation.

 Students will participate in embedded modules within coursework that will include activities such as simulated life-like scenarios using high-fidelity manikins, standardized patients, or application of an assessment or intervention learned in the classroom.